Rcerva/AI_PA3/README.md

 # How To Run:
-#1.
-Navigate to Application/Main
+1.Navigate to Application/Main
-#2.
-Run Main Function in Application/Main
+2.Run Main Function in Application/Main

 # CS 4320/5314
 # PA3: Solving MDPs